Indians in Kenya

-Indians in Kenya, often known as Kenyan Asians, are citizens and residents of Kenya with ancestral roots in the Indian subcontinent.
+Indians in Kenya, also known as Kenyan Asians, are Kenyan citizens with ancestral roots in the Indian subcontinent.
 Significant Indian migration to modern-day Kenya began following the creation of the British East Africa Protectorate in 1895, which had strong infrastructure links with Bombay in British India.
-Indians in Kenya predominantly live in the major urban areas of Nairobi and Mombasa, with a minority living in rural areas.
+Kenyan Asians predominantly live in the major urban areas of Nairobi and Mombasa, with a minority living in rural areas.

-According to the World Economic Forum, the population of Indians in Kenya numbered around 100,000 in 2015.
-In 2017, Indians were recognised by the government of Kenya as the nation's 44th tribe.
+According to the World Economic Forum, the population of Kenyan Asians numbered around 100,000 in 2015.
+In 2017, Kenyan Asians were recognised by the Government of Kenya as the nation's 44th tribe.

 Terminology

 In Kenya, the word Asian usually refers specifically to people of South Asian ancestry.
-Prior to the partition of India, those of South Asian ancestry were referred to as Indians; however after 1947 the term Asian also started being used.
+Prior to the partition of India in 1947, those of South Asian ancestry were referred to as Indians; however after 1947 the term Asian also started being used.

 History

 Early history

 Vasco da Gama recorded encountering Indian merchants along the coast of east Africa in the late 15th century.
 In Malindi he obtained the service of a Gujarati speaking sailor to navigate ships across the Indian Ocean to Calicut.
 The Portuguese soon came to monopolise trade across the Indian Ocean and displace the existing Arab commercial dominance in the region.
 Although this affected India's commerce with East Africa, Indians were the accountants and bankers for the Portuguese as they had been for the Arabs.

 By the early part of the 19th century, small numbers of Indian merchants could be found settled across the trading posts of East Africa.
 Their interests were enhanced when Said bin Sultan the Sultan of Muscat and Oman, subjected to the emergence of British naval supremacy in the Indian Ocean and direct British political support for Indian merchants along the East African coast, adopted a series of favourable policies towards Indians in the region.

 In 1887 the British East Africa Association was founded with its base in Bombay.
 The following year the Association was given a royal charter, becoming the Imperial British East Africa Company and moving its base to Mombasa.
 Although now based in Africa, the company had a strong Indian orientation, employing guards, police officers, clerks and accountants from Bombay.